CSE210-Team-5/Test2/README.md

 ## Using Makefiles to use Linters and run Tests locally

 1. Use `npm install` to install stylelint and ESLint.
+2. Use `npm init @eslint/config` to get config file for ESLint.
-2. Add configuration files to configration directory.
+3. Add Configuration Files for Testing in configuration directory.
-3. Use following commands to run linter, test and test-coverage respectively,
+4. Use following commands to run linter, test and test-coverage respectively,

 `make lint`
 `make test`